ansys/pyhps/doc/source/examples/index.rst

 Examples
 ========

-Here you can find some examples showing how to interact with a REP server in Python using the ``ansys-pyhps``.
-Examples consist of a Python script plus some data files (e.g. solver input files).
+The examples in this section show how to interact with a REP server in Python using PyHPS.
+Each example consists of a Python script plus a data file, such as a solver input file.
-Many of the Python scripts can be executed with the following command line arguments:
+You can execute many Python scripts with these command-line arguments:

-* ``-n``, ``--name``: name of the REP project
+* ``-n``, ``--name``: Name of the REP project
-* ``-U``, ``--url``: url or the REP server (default: https://localhost:8443/rep)
+* ``-U``, ``--url``: URL or the REP server (default: https://localhost:8443/rep)
 * ``-u``, ``--username``: REP username (default: repadmin)
 * ``-p``, ``--password``: REP password (default: repadmin)
 * ``-v``, ``--ansys-version``: Ansys version (default: |ansys_version|)

-A link to download all the required resources is available at each example page.

-You can also download the entire set of examples :download:`Download All Examples <../../../build/pyhps_examples.zip>`.
+A link to download the required resources is available on each example page.
+If desired, you can download the required resources for all examples by downloading one :download:`ZIP file <../../../build/pyhps_examples.zip>`.

 .. toctree::
   :hidden: